jecombe/NFTGuessr/README.md

 - TFHE Library: External library for handling encrypted operations.
 - Counters Library: Provided by OpenZeppelin, used for managing token IDs.
+- Ownable Library: Provided by OpenZepplin, used for manage ownable of smart contract.
+- Safe Math: Provided by OppenZepplin, used for math.

 ### Contract Inheritance